cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 Auth table - a BPF table needs to be added that records, at least:

-* Source Identity
+* Local Identity
-* Destination Identity
+* Remote Identity
-* Destination Node
+* Remote Node IP
 * Authentication expiry time

 Further details of this table will be worked out as part of the implementation.